 The impacts of climate change are already a reality that will increase in the coming years and will affect sectors and areas such as transport, agriculture, housing, communication networks and energy production.
 Adapting to climate change is a key element in minimising these impacts.

 In this context, standardisation is making a significant contribution by providing strategic and reliable tools that make it easier to implement effective measures and meet sustainable development targets in this area.
-The Spanish Association for Standardization, UNE, recently published standard UNE-EN ISO 14090 Adaptation to climate change.
-Principles, requirements and guidelines, the first international standard in this field.
+The Spanish Association for Standardization, UNE, recently published standard UNE-EN ISO 14090 Adapting to climate change.
+Principles, requirements and directives, the first international standard in this field.